 It’s like ice cream on a diet, the good kind, mint chocolate chip with extra brownie chunks.

-It’s all things good: a report card with straight ‘As’, seeing the sunrise, an old, worn out teddy bear.
+Love is all things good: a report card with straight ‘As’, seeing the sunrise, an old, worn-out teddy bear.

 It’s a feeling you learn, at first.